FlupC/personal-blog/content/blog/machine-learning-for-the-web-final.md

 For this assignment, I have decided to combine these concepts to create "Pixel Topographies", a 3D pixel computing piece that visualizes CT elevations

+## **Pixel Topographies uses machine learning to generate elevation maps based on Connecticut topography, then creates a tangible 3D representation of that data.**

 ### The Product

 `vimeo: https://vimeo.com/488813688`